omkardev7/Fruit_Price_Prediction_Model/README.md

 # Fruit_Price_Prediction_Model
-This project involves the development of a machine learning model to predict the fruit prices for various cities.
-The aim is to create a model that can accurately predict the prices of various fruits for a given city and month.The dataset contains prices of different fruits for different cities, along with other parameter such as month in India.
+This project presents a machine learning approach to predict fruit prices for various cities.
+Two regression models, Random Forest Regressor and Decision Tree Regressor, were evaluated, and the results showed that the Random Forest Regressor performed better.
+The developed Flask web application takes user input in the form of a month and a center name and uses the machine learning model to predict the prices of fruits for that center in that month.
+The application displays the top six predicted fruit prices in a bar chart and compares them with the actual fruit prices for the specified center and month in another bar chart.
+Finally, a third bar chart is created that displays both the predicted and actual prices for the top six fruits in descending order.
+This project demonstrates the potential of machine learning in predicting fruit prices, which could have significant implications for the agriculture and food industries.

 ## Installation